Toolkit

 class inherits from Graph

-, specifically designed to build and manage directed graphs of Actions
+and is specifically designed to build and manage the directed graph of Action

 Method Signature | Description |